 Yes, extraction well EW-17 is capturing the higher concentrations that were migrating beneath well EW-4.
-This is evident by the reduced VOC concentrations present in the bypass well 121-43.
+This is evident by the reduced VOC concentrations in bypass well 121-43.

 3. Can individual extraction wells or the entire treatment system be shut down or placed in pulsed pumping operation?